MPourjam/MSD-Documents/docs/source/Registration/sample_submit.rst

     :class: sample_registration_scsh

-When you are done with sample uploading you will be shown a message like "Your samples have been successfully uploaded!" and you will be redirected to :ref:`Datasets 16S View`
+When the sample uploading is done, a message will be shown like "Your samples have been successfully uploaded!" and you will be redirected to :ref:`Datasets 16S View`